edgarleonardo/MyblogAppNet/README.md

 ## What is this app for

-This is a blog app, is the application that is running my personal [blog](http://blog.edgarleonardo.com).
+This is a app blog, this is the application that is running my personal [blog](http://blog.edgarleonardo.com).

 ## System Requirements